gousiosg/adgit/README.md

-# Project Title
+# AdGit

-AdGit - web service which provides a tool to select interesting job advertisments (from website: "http://www.indeed.nl/"), which is matching to the experience of developer.
+A web service which provides a tool to select interesting job advertisments (from website: "http://www.indeed.nl/"), which is matching to the experience of developer.
 The matching process analysis readmes from the public repositories on GitHub and analyse them.
 We propose a pipeline that automatizes thisprocess and automatically suggests matching job advertisementsto developers, based on signals extracting from their activities onGitHub.